-Akira Kurosawa’s Movies on DVD
+Akira Kurosawa’s Films on DVD

 You may also be interested in my list of blu-ray Kurosawa releases, or the availability of Kurosawa documentaries, films with Kurosawa’s input or those based on Kurosawa’s works.